Copyright © King's Printer, Victoria, British Columbia, Canada | Licence Disclaimer |

 4 (1) A registrant in the course of practising the health profession of the practice of pharmacy may do any of the following:

-(a) prescribe a drug specified in Schedule IV of the Drug Schedules Regulation to be used for emergency contraception;
+(a) prescribe, for the purpose of contraception or emergency contraception, a drug specified in Schedule I of the Drug Schedules Regulation;

-(b) compound a drug specified in Schedule I, IA, II or IV of the Drug Schedules Regulation;
+(b) compound a drug specified in Schedule I, IA, or II of the Drug Schedules Regulation;

-(c) dispense a drug specified in Schedule I, IA, II or IV of the Drug Schedules Regulation;
+(c) dispense a drug specified in Schedule I, IA, or II of the Drug Schedules Regulation;

 (c.1) in respect of a drug specified in Schedule I, IA or II of the Drug Schedules Regulation or a substance,